- Our Ministers

 Reporting required under the Carers' Recognition Act 2005

-Under Section 6 of the Carers Recognition Act 2005, the department is required to ensure all officers, staff and agents have an awareness and understanding of the principles of the Carers Charter, which promotes consultation with carers or their representatives in policy development, service planning and delivery.
+Under Section 6 of the Carers Recognition Act 2005, the department is required to ensure all officers, staff and agents are aware and understand the principles of the Carers Charter, which promotes consultation with carers or their representatives in policy development, service planning and delivery.
 DHS must also consider carers who receive government services and carers who are employees.

-- employees were exposed to the requirements of the Act and Carers Charter during induction and training
+- employees were made aware of the requirements of the Act and Carers Charter during induction and training

 - flexible carer leave arrangements were available across the department

-- responsibilities under the Act and Carers Charter were raised at carers’ network and across-government meetings and during community forums
+- responsibilities under the Act and Carers Charter were raised at carers’ network meetings, across-government meetings and during community forums

-- the department, through the Community Services Directorate, continued to assist and liaise with other government departments that deliver services to carers or whose employees are carers
+- the department continued to assist and liaise with other government departments that deliver services to carers or whose employees are carers

 - South Australian Home and Community Care (SA HACC) program funding continued to be provided to five statewide carer support organisations for a range of carer services.